Pancakem/bmm/README.md

 The beauty of this is we can use the the unused memory to hold this list, so there is no memory overhead of maintaining this list as it uses no additional memory.
 The memory manager only keeps track of the head of the unused linked list of the chain of unused blocks.
-This simple bookkeeping algorithm requires that each unused block holds the its size.
+This simple bookkeeping algorithm requires that each unused block holds its size for use in allocation.

 We only add new blocks to the unused linked list during allocation.
 Another data structure employed in the memory manager is a `header`,